Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 • concurrency from business users hitting the same semantic layer

-If your warehouse is feeding Tableau, QuickSight, or a dbt-driven reporting stack all day, Redshift deserves the default position.
+If your warehouse feeds Tableau, QuickSight, or a dbt-driven reporting stack all day, Redshift deserves the default position.

-For exploratory analysis, BigQuery is easier to unleash
+For exploratory analysis, BigQuery is easier to run without planning

 Primary workloadBetter fit